nottrobin/robinwinslow.uk/_articles/how-to-get-coding-tests-right.md

 title: What's wrong with coding tests and how to do them right
 ---

-Live coding tests are extremely common when hiring software engineers.
-And online coding tests with tight timeframes are just as common.
+Live coding tests are extremely common when hiring software engineers, and online coding tests with tight timeframes are just as common.

-I'm far from the first person to mention how bad high-pressure coding tests are (e.g. [1][1], [2][2], [3][3], [4][4], [5][5], [6][6], [7][7]).
+I'm far from the first person to mention how bad high-pressure coding tests generally are (e.g. [1][1], [2][2], [3][3], [4][4], [5][5], [6][6], [7][7]).
 But much like [open-plan offices](https://www.sciencedirect.com/science/article/abs/pii/S0272494408000728), high-stress coding tests seem to stubbornly persist despite [clear research findings](http://chrisparnin.me/pdf/stress_FSE_20.pdf) warning against them:

 > Interviewers may be filtering out qualified candidates by confounding assessment of problem-solving ability with unnecessary stress.
 > ...
 > Our study raises key questions about the validity and equity of a core procedure used for making hiring decisions across the software industry.

-And it's not just job candidate who aren't happy.
+It's not just job candidate who aren't happy.
 Software developer jobs may be [objectively the hardest roles to fill](https://www.dice.com/career-advice/28-hardest-to-fill-technology-jobs-include-software-developer-engineer), with hiring managers [also bemoaning](https://www.quora.com/Why-aren-t-developers-passing-coding-tests-despite-being-given-lots-of-study-resources-What-gives-They-look-like-seniors-principals-on-paper-then-fail) how poorly many experienced developers perform on coding tests.

+I believe many standard coding tests are woefully broken, and lead to companies hiring poor candidates and missing out on great ones.

+(Jump straight to [my recommendations](#recommendations) or [my subjective philosophical and historical analysis](#the-big-picture))

 # Ideas for improving coding tests

 For the last couple of years in my previous role, there was a significant focus on hiring inside the company.
-I had the opportunity to research and think deeply about effective ways to hire good developers, and I have some thoughts.
+I had the opportunity to research and think deeply about effective ways to hire good developers, although I only got to have minimal impact over the actual process.

+Here are my well-researched thoughts:

 ## Reducing pressure

+_Performing under pressure is not a useful skill for software engineers_

 The most obvious flaw with coding tests is that many of them put candidates under a lot of pressure.
 Different people will respond differently to different sorts of pressure, but there are two things that we can be pretty sure will cause some anxiety in many people:

 - Performing in front of an interviewer
 - Performing under tight time pressure

-Testing a candidates' performance under a particular type of pressure could be perfectly valid if that was a clear requirement for the job.
+Testing a candidates' performance under a particular type of pressure could be perfectly valid, if that was a clear requirement for the job.
 I would argue that for almost all development teams, this is not a key requirements.
 And if it is a requirement, it probably shouldn't be.
 A high-pressure working environment should be an undesirable temporary state for a software team that they should be working to resolve as quickly as possible, and hence, there's very little value to making this a key requirement for permanent employees.

 If you think about the actual process of programming, very little of it is high-stress.
 It's usually a solitary activity where you have and need a lot of time to consider the shape of a problem and try out many different solutions.
 The sort of person who is good at this type of problem solving may very likely be the exact opposite to the sort of person who performs well under stress.